atlarge-research/continuum/README.md

 The `replicate_model.py` script uses the same restart logic as `replicate_paper.py`; see the explanation above.
 This experiment again produces a PDF in the `/logs` directory.
 The explanation of the heatmap and the parameters used can be found in the paper, the configuration files in `/configuration/model`, and in the output of the `replicate_model.py` script.
+We use the same configurations A and B as shown in Figure 7 in the CCGRID paper: Point A in the heatmap corresponds with the endpoint baseline in Figure 7, and point B corresponds with the edge offloading scenario with 2 endpoints connected.

 ## Further Customization
 You can create configuration files to further customize deployments with the Continuum framework.